header Image header Image

 You will be given a card with your client number on, and what tests were taken, so you are able to check your results on our automated results line.

 If you are attending for a contraceptive procedure, the Nurse or Doctor will will explain the procedure and you can ask any questions.
 With your consent, they will insert / remove or exchange your contraceptive method.
 The procedure will be done whilst you are laying down on a bed in the clinical room.
-See the implant, IUD and IUS pages for more information about the procedures.

 During intimate procedures (IUD & IUS), a chaperone will need to be present.
 This will be another member of the clinical team who joins the consultation to oversee the procedure.